husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/5-running-ros-on-multiple-machines.md

 two robots, which perform task of searching an object.

-In this manual you will need two robots based on CORE2 with the same equipment as in previous manual.
+In this manual you will need two robots based on CORE2 with the same equipment as in the previous manual.

 ## Network setup ##

-To run ROS on multiple machines, all of them must be in the same local network, if necessary, use `hConfig` app to connect all devices to one network.
+To run ROS on multiple machines, all of them must be in the same local network- if necessary, use `hConfig` app to connect all devices to one network.
 You will need IP address of every device.

-While working on multiple machines, you need only one `roscore` running, choose one device for it, we will call it `master`.
+While working on multiple machines, you need only one `roscore` running.

-Now you will set two environmental variables for each device.
-On `master` set:

--   **`ROS_MASTER_URI`** with value `http://xxx.xxx.xxx.xxx:11311`

--   **`ROS_IP`** with value `xxx.xxx.xxx.xxx`

-Value `xxx.xxx.xxx.xxx` should be IP address of `master`.

-On second device (and any further if you want use more machines) set:

--   **`ROS_MASTER_URI`** with value `http://xxx.xxx.xxx.xxx:11311`

--   **`ROS_IP`** with value `yyy.yyy.yyy.yyy`

-Value `yyy.yyy.yyy.yyy` should be IP address of device.

-Note that **`ROS_MASTER_URI`** has the same value for all machines while **`ROS_IP`** changes value for each device.

-You can set that variables with command `export`:

-    $ export ROS_MASTER_URI=http://xxx.xxx.xxx.xxx:11311

-    $ export ROS_IP=yyy.yyy.yyy.yyy

-Remember that you need to set these variables in each terminal window or you can use `.bashrc` file to automate it.
+Choose one device for it- we will call it `master`.

+To connect our devices in one network we will use Husarnet.
+Full instructions for the use of Husarnet are described in the [husanet tutorial](https://husarion.com/tutorials/husarnet/following-object-using-your-smartphone).

+If you already connected both your robots to Husarion cloud you can go to the next step, if not, do it before proceeding.

+Now log in to the husarion cloud and look at the bottom of the page.
+You should see heading `Unassigned device` and at least two device.

+Create Husarnet network by clicking `Link to virtual robot` and chossing `Crteate new virtual robot` and tape in name for your robot, this will create new Husarion network.
+Next enter your virtual robot and click add `Add component`, then chose correct device from the drop down list and click `Add device`.

-With above configuration, nodes running on different machines should be able to communicate.
+Now you just have to choose which one will be your ROS master.
+With above configuration, nodes running on different machines will be able to communicate.

+TIP!
+Remember that `roscore` must be running on the device indicated as ROS master!!!

 **Task 1**

-Set configuration for working on multiple machines at two devices.
-On one device run only `roscore`, on second run `usb_cam_node` and `image_view` nodes.
+Set configuration for working on multiple machines on two devices.
+On the first device run only `roscore`, on the second run `astra.launch` and `image_view` nodes.
 Now run `rqt_graph` on both of them, you should see the same graph.

-Next run `image_view` node on machine with `roscore`, you should see there image from camera mounted on device with `usb_cam_node` running.
+Next run `image_view` node on machine with `roscore`.
+You should see the image from camera mounted on the device with `astra.launch` running.
-Again use `rqt_graph` examine what changed in the system.
+Again use `rqt_graph` to examine what changed in the system.

 ## Performing a task with multiple machines ##

-In this section we will program two robots for searching objects one after another.
-For this we will need one node that manages the search process, this will run only on one machine.
-We will also need node that searches for object, this will run on each device.
+In this section we will program two robots to search objects one after another.
+To do that we will need one node which manages the search process- it will run only on one machine.
+We will also need a node that searches for the object- it will run on both devices.
 For recognizing objects we will use `find_object_2d` node.
 If you have saved objects from previous tutorials you can use them, in other case you will need to teach at least four objects.
 Remember that both robots need to have the